Thin coronal jets and plasmoid-mediated reconnection: Insights from Solar Orbiter observations and Bifrost simulations: Discussion and conclusions

 \subsubsection{Indirect signatures of plasmoids}

-Plasmoids cannot always be directly detected in observations due to their scale, rapid evolution, or because their temperature falls outside the bandpass’s response function; nevertheless, they may leave behind observational signatures that suggest the presence of plasmoid-mediated reconnection.
+Plasmoids cannot always be directly detected in observations due to their scale, rapid evolution, or because the associated temperature falls outside the bandpass’s response function.
+Unlike AIA, HRI$_{\mathrm{EUV}}$ does not observe multiple wavelengths simultaneously at the same resolution, which highlights the need for high-resolution imaging combined with broader temperature diagnostics.
+Still, using a single bandpass, we may find observational signatures in the outflow region that could suggest the presence of plasmoid-mediated reconnection.
 This is exemplified in Sect.~\ref{s:indirect_plasmoids}, where we analyze a repeating, boomerang-like pattern with slightly enhanced intensity in the outflow region near the CBP jet of Case 01.
-We interpret this as an indirect consequence of plasmoid ejections, potentially explaining the transition of the jet from a gentle reconnection phase to a more intense one.
 To support this conjecture, we compare with the numerical simulations, showing that when plasmoids are expelled from the current sheet, they collide with the ambient magnetic field and undergo secondary reconnection, losing their identity as closed magnetic islands.
 The plasma originally confined within the plasmoids is redistributed along the newly reconnected field lines.
 Because plasmoid-mediated reconnection is inherently bursty, this process creates a sequence of localized density enhancements, separated by lower-density regions.
 Given that optically thin emission depends quadratically on the plasma density, this leads to a discontinuous brightness pattern that is consistent with the boomerang-like features observed with HRI$_{\mathrm{EUV}}$.
-Such patterns are not exclusive to our simulation: similar boomerang-like signatures can be seen in synthetic EUV emission from other numerical models with null-point topologies, such as figure 6 of \cite{Gannouni_etal:2023} and figure 5 of \cite{Faerder_etal:2024b}.
-These indirect signatures provide valuable insights into the presence of plasmoid-mediated reconnection, complementing other forms of indirect evidence, such as wave-like perturbations along the jet spine \citep[e.g.,][]{Gannouni_etal:2023,HouC_etal:2025}, or quasi-periodic pulsations (QPPs) associated with reconnection dynamics \citep[e.g.,][]{McLaughlin_etal:2018,Kumar_etal:2025}.